 The Establishment of WDGF

-The organisation was officially formed 8 August 1995.
+The first Board election was held on 8 August 1995.
 The first officers of WDGF were Tony Klimek of Australia, President; Jim Hynes of USA, Vice-President; Kevin Whalley of England, Treasurer/Secretary; Steve Earle of England, Director; Robert Cundy of Canada, Director; and Arne Lindquist of Sweden, Director.

-During Mr. Whalley’s research, he discovered that there were several existing deaf golf associations that were established as far back as 1976.
-The visit to New Zealand and meeting deaf golfers had piqued the interest of Mr. Whalley in finding other deaf golf associations.
-Along the way, he found English Deaf Golf Association (1983), Scottish Deaf Golf Association (1986), Australian Deaf Golf Association (1969), New Zealand Deaf Golf Association (1970s) and South African Deaf Golf Association (1980s).
-Also, National Deaf Golf Association (1979) and Swedish Deaf Golf Association (1989) came in contact with Mr. Whalley.
+According to Mr. Whalley’s research, several existing deaf golf associations were established as far back as 1969.
+A visit to New Zealand where he met deaf golfers had piqued Mr. Whalley’s interest in finding other deaf golf associations.
+He found English Deaf Golf Association (1983), Scottish Deaf Golf Association (1986), Australian Deaf Golf Association (1969), New Zealand Deaf Golf Association (1970s) and South African Deaf Golf Association (1980s).
+US Deaf Golf Association aka National Deaf Golf Association (1979) and Swedish Deaf Golf Association (1989) came in contact with Mr. Whalley.
 Canada and Ireland did not have an organisation until 1997 and 1995 respectively.

 The First World Deaf Golf Championship

 The 1st WDGC was held at Forest of Arden Country Club Resort in Meriden, Warwickshire, England.
-Fifty-eight golfers from eight countries met for the first time and participated in the event.
+Fifty-eight (58) golfers from eight (8) countries participated in the inaugural event.
 The eight countries were Australia, Canada, England, Ireland, Scotland, South Africa, Sweden, and the United States.
 The first Team Champion was United States and the individual Champion was Doren Granberry of USA.

 The WDGF logo was created by the first board.

-The logo resembles a golf club – the purpose of the organization is to bring all the nations together for sportsmanship and friendship of deaf golf.
+The logo resembles a golf club with a cross-tie – the purpose of the organization is to bring all the nations together for sportsmanship and friendship in Deaf Golf.
 The club face symbolizes global collaboration and competition by member nations on the golf course (represented by bunkers).
 The upper part is the grip of the golf club.

 The flag was first introduced in 2004 at the site of Skytteholm Hotel in Stockholm, Sweden.
 WDGF President Tony Heyns of South Africa (right) and Arne Lindquist of Sweden, 2004 WDGC Chair, presented the flag.